 So far, we’ve looked at the impact of the players from this trade at the NHL level.
 Eichel has been an elite player for the Golden Knights.
 Tuch has been a successful top-six player for the Sabres, but Krebs has yet to be effective consistently.
 In terms of NHL impact, it’s been a win for Vegas, but a few more pieces may change things.

 In addition to Tuch and Krebs, the Sabres received a first-round pick.
 They used that pick to select Swedish centerman Noah Ostlund.
 He had a fantastic 2022-23 season in the second-tier Swedish league, scoring 26 points in 37 games.
-This season, he has 10 points in 19 games in the top-tier league, the Swedish Hockey League (SHL).
-Prior to this season, Daily Faceoff ranked Ostlund as the fifth-best prospect in Buffalo’s deep pool of young talent.
-Until he transitions to North America, it’s hard to predict how Ostlund will fare compared to the other young players vying for spots on the Sabres’ roster.
-Still, he appears to be trending in the right direction with his development.
+He followed that up with 23 points in 38 games in 2023-24 while playing in Sweden’s top league.
+He made the permanent move to North America for the 2024-25 season and is currently playing in the American Hockey League (AHL).
+Prior to this season, THW ranked him as the 60th-best prospect in hockey.
+He appears to be trending in the right direction with his development.

 The Golden Knights sent one more piece Buffalo’s way in this deal: a second-round pick in the 2023 NHL Draft.
 The Sabres elected to package that pick with a fifth-round selection to acquire Jordan Greenway from the Minnesota Wild.
 I won’t dive too deep into Greenway’s impact in Buffalo since he wasn’t part of the Eichel deal, but it’s worth noting that adding him was made possible through the assets the Sabres acquired in this trade.

 The last piece of this deal to look at is the third-round pick in the 2023 Draft that the Sabres sent to the Golden Knights.
 Halifax Mooseheads center Mathieu Cataford was taken with this pick, and he’s trending toward being a potential steal relative to where he was drafted.
-While he isn’t as highly regarded by scouts as Ostlund is, he has consistently increased his production in the Quebec Maritimes Junior Hockey League (QMJHL) and currently has 60 points in 40 games in 2023-24.
-He was ranked as the eighth-best prospect in the Golden Knights system at the start of the season by Daily Faceoff.
+While he isn’t as highly regarded by scouts as Ostlund is, he has consistently increased his production in the Quebec Maritimes Junior Hockey League (QMJHL) and had 95 points in 65 games in 2023-24.
+He appeared in four AHL games at the end of the season and currently has 25 points in 12 games in the QMJHL in 2024-25.

 Getting a fair return for a superstar player in a trade is difficult, especially when the player wants out.
 Tuch had a terrific season in 2022-23 for the Sabres, and he was a big part of their electric offense.
 The team proved they could score without Eichel, and Tuch was a big part of why.
-This season, the Sabres’ offense has dried up.
-Both Tuch and Krebs have seen their production drop; however, their decrease in scoring is not a sign that they are failing in Buffalo.
-It’s part of a teamwide lack of synergy that may require a coaching change or a significant roster shakeup to solve.
-In other words, Tuch and Krebs’ decreased offense this season isn’t the issue; it’s a symptom.
+During the 2023-24 season, the Sabres’ offense dried up.
+Both Tuch and Krebs saw their production drop; however, their decrease in scoring is not a sign that they are failing in Buffalo.
+It’s part of a teamwide lack of synergy that required a coaching change to solve.
+In other words, Tuch and Krebs’ decreased offense last season wasn’t the issue; it’s a symptom.

-While this season has given the Sabres more reason to view the Eichel trade pessimistically, Ostlund and Cataford will need a few years before we can confirm how each team did.
+While recent seasons have given the Sabres more reason to view the Eichel trade pessimistically, Ostlund and Cataford will need a few years before we can confirm how each team did.
 For now, the Golden Knights are thrilled that the trade helped win them their first Stanley Cup, and the Sabres are still wondering how their players will develop over the next couple of seasons.